CaptainNicodemus/RSA-Messenger/README.md

   - **What user stories correspond to this feature.**

 * Sprint 1: Encryption Algorithm
-  1. To begin our project, we will need to create an Ecryption Algorithm for simple messages.
+  1. To begin our project, we will need to create an Encryption Algorithm for simple messages.
   2. As a message app user, we would like an RSA messenger with a strong encryption sequence.